UX Design Trends to Watch in 2025

 Pick trends that help users

 Don't add features just because they're cool.
-Choose trends that improve user experience:
+Choose trends that improve the user experience:

 • AI personalisation: Tailor content to each user